 - Proposed project allows student to take intellectual ownership and has potential for publication in refereed journal.
 Proposed project can be reasonably done in a 10-week period.

 - Student is prepared for the project (coursework, experience, etc).

 - Mentor and faculty have submitted supportive recommendations and evaluations.

 - Returning SURF students are exprected to have stronger applications reflective of their prior experience.

-Awards are announced on April 3.
+Awards will be announced on April 2, 2018.
 Students will receive e-mail notification of the outcome of their applications and instructions and forms required to accept the award.